Olivia Gadecki

 Olivia Gadecki (/gəˈdɛtskiː/; born 24 April 2002) is an Australian professional tennis player.
-She has a career-high singles ranking by the WTA of No. 83, reached on 7 October 2024, and a best doubles ranking of world No. 56, achieved on 13 October 2025.
-Partnering with John Peers, she won the mixed doubles title at the 2025 Australian Open.
+She has a career-high singles ranking by the WTA of No. 83, achieved on 7 October 2024, and a best doubles ranking of No. 52, reached on 8 December 2025.
+She won two mixed doubles titles in the 2025 and 2026 editions of the Australian Open with compatriot John Peers.

 Early life

-Gadecki was born and raised by her mother on the Gold Coast where she started playing tennis at age three.
-She is of Polish descent, and has five brothers.
+Gadecki was born and raised on the Gold Coast into a family with a single mother and five brothers.
+She started playing tennis at three years old in Palm Beach on the Gold Coast.
+Gadecki is of Polish descent on both sides of her family.
 She was considered a prodigious tennis talent as a junior and at the age of 12 was one of just 16 players from around the world invited to take part in the Longines Future Tennis Aces competition in Paris on the eve of the 2014 French Open.
 Gadecki quit playing tennis shortly afterwards, and was ultimately encouraged by fellow Australian Ash Barty to return to the sport after completing high school.
 Gadecki attended Southport State High School throughout her teenage years.